Almac Group Introduces Accountability and Reconciliation Tracking

 ‘Partnering to Advance Human Health’

-The international company is a privately owned organization that has organically grown over almost 50 years and now employs in excess of 5600 highly skilled personnel.
+The international company is a privately owned organisation that has organically grown over almost 50 years and now employs in excess of 5600 highly skilled personnel.
 Almac is headquartered in Craigavon, Northern Ireland with operations in the UK, Ireland, across the US (Pennsylvania, North Carolina and California) and in Asia (Singapore and Tokyo).